Trekkers during Everest Base Camp Trek

 21. The accommodation is basic but comfy

-Accommodation during Everest Base Camp Trekking is essential, but all are comfortable.
+Accommodation during the Everest Base Camp Trek is essential, but all are comfortable.
 There are a few luxurious trekking lodges, but they are expensive.
-You must book Luxury Everest Base Camp Trek Package to stay in that lodge.
+You must book the Luxury Everest Base Camp Trek Package to stay in that lodge.
 The typical lodge has a warm eating area, good Western and Nepali food, and a comfortable bedroom.
 Lodge provides pillows and blankets, but taking sleeping bags is highly recommended.

 22. Food and drink options